 - Wills made in the exercise of a power of appointment under certain conditions in particular situations, won’t be revoked by the marriage of a will maker.

 Under Australian succession law any will made by a minor (under 18s) is usually invalid.
-However, there is an exception where minors may make a will in contemplation of a particular marriage to a named person, and this should not invalidate the will provided that the marriage takes place.
-If the marriage is not solemnised, the will is of no effect.
+However, there is an exception where minors may make a will in contemplation of a particular marriage to a named person, and this should not invalidate the will provided that the wedding takes place.
+If the nuptials are not solemnised, the will is of no effect.

 Since marriage affects the legality of existing wills, through the operation of law and independent of the will maker’s intention, it is important to make a new will.
 Circumstances vary and with the different exceptions, legal advice from a solicitor should be obtained.